GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 of the total accumulated sideways travel.
 When computing the encoder readings for each wheel (in method `readEncoder`), this amount is added to forward travel for the FL and BR wheels and subtracted for the FR and BL wheels.
+[UPDATE 11/28/2018] `forwardTravel` and `sidewaysTravel` has been replaced by `wheelTravel`, and there was confusion as to what "strafe" means.
+It means how much to go to the *right* - which is in the *negative* y-axis in robot coordinates and this confusion resulted in pervasive errors.
+See November 28 2018 A note.

 The code was tested by implementing strafe logic in `AOpMode_Forward_and_turn` method `encoderStrafeMec`.
 It seems to work - autonomously strafing by what seems to be the correct amount.
 Yay!